 This guide is intended to help applicants prepare and apply for the IEC, specifically the working holiday stream.
 It explains everything you need to know about acquiring a working holiday visa for Canada.

 If you want to read just one article about the IEC application process and be confident about applying yourself, this is it!
-I have been writing application guides for the IEC for almost 7 years.
+I have been writing application guides for the IEC for over 8 years.

 There’s a lot of misinformation about the IEC on the internet but you can be assured that this application guide is the most up to date and comprehensive around.

-As of 18th March 2020, foreign nationals are not allowed to enter Canada, effective until further notice.
+The IEC has been on pause since March 2020, with no invitations being sent since.
+As of 18th March, foreign nationals are not allowed to enter Canada, effective until further notice.
 IEC participants holding a POE are currently only allowed to enter Canada with a valid job offer.
 It is possible to apply for a POE extension by submitting an IRCC Web Form.
-There has been no information released about whether there will be extensions for IEC participants with activated work permits.
-It has, however, been confirmed that IEC invitations will not be issued at this time.
+A notice was posted on 26th October that the 2020 pools would close on 30th October but was later deleted.
 Answers to IEC FAQs relating to the pandemic can be found here.

 What is the IEC program?